Azure-Samples/azure-openai-rag-workshop/docs/sections/java-quarkus/00-welcome.md

 </div>

-As for development, you can either use your local environment or [GitHub Codespaces](https://github.com/features/codespaces).
-Thanks to GitHub Codespaces you can have an instant dev environment already prepared for this workshop.
+We'll use [GitHub Codespaces](https://github.com/features/codespaces) to have an instant dev environment already prepared for this workshop.

 If you prefer to work locally, we'll also provide instructions to setup a local dev environment using either VS Code with a [dev container](https://aka.ms/vscode/ext/devcontainer) or a manual install of the needed tools with your favourite IDE (Intellij IDEA, VS Code, etc.).